Teddy Kollek: Early life and marriage

-In 1935, three years before the Nazis seized power in Austria, the Kollek family immigrated to British-controlled Mandatory Palestine.
+In 1935, three years before the Nazis seized Austria, the Kollek family immigrated to British-controlled Mandatory Palestine.
 In 1937, he was one of the founders of Kibbutz Ein Gev, on the shore of Lake Kinneret.
 That same year he married Tamar Schwarz (1917–2013).
 (Note: Daughter of Rabbi Arthur Zacharias Schwarz (1880–1939), son of Rabbi Adolf Schwarz (1846–1931), rector of the Israelite Theological School.)
 They had two children, a son, the film director Amos Kollek (born in 1947), and a daughter, Osnat.

 Intelligence services

 The "Hunting Season"

 In 1942 Kollek was appointed the Jewish Agency's deputy head of intelligence.
 Between January 1945 and May 1946 he was the Agency's chief external liaison officer in Jerusalem and was in contact with MI5's main representative as well as members of British Military Intelligence.
 In the 1940s, on behalf of the Jewish Agency (Sochnut) and as part of the "Hunting Season" or "Saison", Teddy Kollek was the Jewish Agency's contact person with the British Mandate MI5, providing information against right-wing Jewish underground groups Irgun and Lehi (known as "Stern Gang").
 He succeeded Reuven Zaslani and preceded Zeev Sherf in this function, and was carrying out the Jewish Agency's policy of assisting the British in fighting these groups.
 On 10 August 1945, he revealed to MI5 the location of a secret Irgun training camp near Binyamina.
 Twenty-seven Irgun members were arrested in the raid that followed.